-Stephen is an award winning playwright, librettist and lyricist.
+Stephen was an award winning playwright, librettist and lyricist.
 His work has been performed all over the world for the last 30 years.
-He lives in Brighton and has no cats.
+He lived in Brighton and had no cats.

 Stephen Clark’s play, Stripped, won a Jefferson Award in Chicago 2003 (Circle Theatre).
 Other plays include Takeaway (Lyric Hammersmith and national tour) and Making Waves at the Stephen Joseph Theatre, Scarborough.